Woman brushing dog with a bristle brush.

 Share via

-There’s no way to avoid it.
-You can only hope to contain it.
-There are several ways that you can reduce dog shedding or prevent it from becoming problematic, which could lead to allergies, breathing problems and damaged clothing or furniture.
+But just because your dog sheds doesn’t mean you have to live in a house of hair.
+There are several ways you can reduce dog shedding or prevent it from becoming problematic, which could lead to allergies, breathing problems and hair getting on your clothing or furniture.
 Consider trying these simple steps:

 Don't Brush Off Regular Brushing

 Regular brushing is essential, particularly around seasonal changes, when shedding most often occurs.
-It’s advisable to use an appropriate brush (bristle, pin or slicker), followed by a finishing comb.
 Many breeds can benefit from daily brushing, which should make the coat softer, cleaner and less prone to major shedding.
 It will also root out fleas and other parasites, which often cause skin irritation and, subsequently, excessive shedding.
+It’s advisable to use an appropriate brush.
+Here’s a breakdown:

 Make a Splash with Routine Baths

 Routine bathing is vital in your bid to control and reduce dog shedding.
-Never use human shampoo on a dog, which will dry out his skin and potentially lead to dandruff, irritation or even infections.
-There are plenty of options for shampoos particularly formulated for dogs, including shed-control formulas.
+(Here's how to bathe your dog step by step.)
+Never use human shampoo on a dog, as it will dry out their skin and potentially lead to dandruff, irritation or even infections.
+There are plenty of options for shampoos particularly formulated for dogs, including our shed control formula, which contains lemongrass, sage, oatmeal and aloe to reduce shedding and dander while leaving your dog’s coat clean and refreshed.

-Using a blow dryer to dry your dog following a bath is fine but never use anything above the lowest heat settings.
-If there is a cool-air setting, by all means, use it.
-Towel dry first and then use the coolest setting on the blow dryer, if needed.
-Just blow the hair in the opposite direction of growth.
-A fan will work, too, if the dog stands somewhat still.
+After bathing, towel your dog off as well as you can.
+Then use a blow dryer on the lowest heat setting to ensure the coat is no longer damp.
+It’s important to use warm, not hot air.
+For best results, blow the hair in the opposite direction of growth.
+A fan can work, too, if the dog stands somewhat still.
 Cool airflow will also help blow out loose hair from the coat.

-Try adding a tablespoon of olive oil to your dog’s food on a daily basis.
+If your dog’s coat lacks that shine, try adding a tablespoon of olive oil to their food on a daily basis.
 Olive oil, which is almost without taste, contains omega-3 fatty acids that help condition the skin and provide a healthy, shiny coat.
-It helps curtail shedding in many breeds.
-Fish oil may be more difficult to sneak by your dog due to its distinct taste and odor.
+The healthier the coat, the less your dog will experience excess shedding.
+Fish oil is also a good option but it may be more difficult to sneak by your dog due to its distinct taste and odor.

-If a dog isn’t receiving the proper nutrition he needs, his skin and coat will suffer.
-Specially-formulated dog vitamins are available at most large pet supplies stores.
+If your dog isn’t receiving the proper nutrition they need, their skin and coat will suffer.
+Specially formulated dog vitamins are available at most large pet supplies stores.
+It also pays to find a dog food that is rich in vitamins and nutrients and does not contain all the fillers that some of the lower-quality dog foods contain.

-Remember, it’s not possible to completely stop shedding but if you take these steps, you can definitely control and reduce dog shedding.
+Remember, it’s not possible to completely stop shedding but if you take these steps, you can control and reduce dog shedding.
+And that means your vacuum will thank you.

 Visit our Pet Grooming resources for additional information and products for grooming, clipping, trimming and bathing your pet.